fwupd/fwupd/plugins/dell-k2/README.md

 All updates will be staged on the device until the user manually disconnects the dock's Type-C cable from the host, at which point they will take effect.

+## Plugin Configuration

+This plugin supports the following parameters by modifying `dell_k2` section of `/etc/fwupd/fwupd.conf`.

+### UpdateOnDisconnect

+The firmware updates are staged to the devices in the dell dock and activated when the user manually unplugs the dock cable.
+Default: true.

 ## Vendor ID Security

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x413C`

-## Quirk Use

-This plugin uses the following plugin-specific quirks:

-### `uod-off`

-Disable update on disconnect feature, default unset.

-Since 2.0.2

 ## Owners